-Three identical full-page (or at least fairly large) pictures of a familiar face from a magazine (try cover photos from popular magazines suitable to your audience—pictures of a smiling person work exceptionally well; avoid photos with shadows around the mouth area)
+Three identical full-page (or at least fairly large) pictures of a familiar face (you can print out the image of Michelle Obama that we used, try printing head shots of celebrities from the Internet or find popular magazine covers suitable to your audience—pictures of a smiling person work exceptionally well; avoid photos with shadows around the mouth area)

 Poster board or cardboard for backing